Semrush helps you:

 Here’s how to create a content calendar on any platform:

-Step #3: Use your list of content ideas to fill in your dates, according to the frequency you just established.
+Use your list of content ideas to fill in your dates according to the frequency you just established.

-Most content calendars only include the title of the post and the date that it’s going live.
+Most content calendars only include the title of the post and the date it’s going live.

-Which is fine for simple content pieces (like case studies).
+Which is fine for simple content pieces (like a short social media post).

 In other words, instead of a calendar that looks like this: